ashajoy/ashajoy/README.md

 - 👋 Hi, I’m @ashajoy
-- 👀 I’m interested in Automating manually
+- 👀 I’m interested and very passionalte about Automation

 <!---